exoscale/ex/README.md

   formated ex-infos
   `(d/error-deferred ::foo) vs (d/error-deferred (ex-info ".." {...}))`

-* Have logging in mind when you create them.
-It's easier to pull predefined set of values from ELK or aggregate than searching on a string message.

 * Do not leak data that is meant to emutate a usage context (cloudstack error codes, http status codes).
 That should be handled by a middleware at the edges.

-* TODO

 ## Usages examples

 Some real life examples of usage for this:

-* Deny all display of user exceptions to the end-user by default via top level middleware and only mark the ones safe to show as
+* Deny all display of user exceptions to the end-user by default via top level middleware and only let through the ones marked safe to show via a derived :type.
-  ::user-exposable in a declarative way.

 * skip sentry logging for some kind of exceptions (or the inverse)

+*